meltano/meltano/docs/src/docs/README.md

 # Introduction

-Meltano is an [open source](https://gitlab.com/meltano/meltano) platform for building, running & orchestrating ELT pipelines built out of [Singer](https://www.singer.io/) taps and targets and [dbt](https://www.getdbt.com) models, that you can [run locally](/docs/installation.html) or [easily deploy in production](/docs/production.html).
+Meltano is an [open source](https://gitlab.com/meltano/meltano) platform for building, running & orchestrating ELT pipelines made up of [Singer](https://www.singer.io/) taps and targets and [dbt](https://www.getdbt.com) models, that you can [run locally](/docs/installation.html) or [easily deploy in production](/docs/production.html).